 As of

-Decei mber 31, 2014 Decer nber 31, 2013
+(Dollars in thousands) Decei nber 31, 2015 Dec cember 31, 2014

 Deferred tax assets:

 Current:

-Accrued leave \$ 84 \$ 76
+Accrued leave \$ 71 \$ 84

-Other accrued expenses 97 114
+Other accrued expenses 163 97

-Total current deferred tax asset 181 190
+Total current deferred tax asset 234 181

 Noncurrent:

-Stock based compensation 1,287 1,476
+Stock based compensation 1,539 1,287

-Net operating loss carryforward 37,248 31,958
+Net operating loss carryforward 44,462 37,248

-Deferred rent 29 76
+Deferred rent 21 29

-Other 54 46
+Other 52 54

 R&D credit carryforward 531 531

-Total noncurrent deferred tax assets 39,149 34,087
+Total noncurrent deferred tax assets 46,605 39,149

-Total deferred tax assets \$ 39,330 \$ 34,277
+Total deferred tax assets \$ 46,839 \$ 39,330

-Deferred tax liabilities: -
+Deferred tax liabilities:

 Current: \$ \$

 Noncurrent:

-Fixed assets (31) (37)
+Fixed assets (31)

-Total deferred tax liabilities \$ (31) \$ (37)
+Total deferred tax liabilities \$ \$ (31)

-Net deferred tax asset 39,299 34,240
+Net deferred tax asset 46,839 39,299

-Less: valuation allowance (39,299) (34,240)
+Less: valuation allowance (46,839) (39,299)

 Total \$ \$

+54

-As of December 31, 2014, the Company had net operating loss ("NOLs") carryforwards of approximately \$69.3 million for U.S. federal income tax purposes, which expire between 2024 and 2034, and NOLs in the Commonwealth of Australia of approximately AU\$48.8 million which the Company can carry forward indefinitely.
+As of December 31, 2015, the Company had net operating loss ("NOLs") carryforwards of approximately \$94.0 million for U.S. federal income tax purposes, which expire between 2024 and 2034, and NOLs in the Commonwealth of Australia of approximately AU\$49.1 million which the Company can carry forward indefinitely.
 U.S. NOLs cannot be used to offset taxable income in foreign jurisdictions.
 In addition, future utilization of NOL carryforwards in the U.S. may be subject to certain limitations under Section 382 of the Internal Revenue Code.

-The Company received a \$265 and \$1.1 million fully refundable research and development tax credits in 2014 and 2013, respectively, related to qualified research and development expenditures of its Australian subsidiary for its tax years ended June 30, 2013 and 2012, respectively.
-Additionally, in 2013, the Company received \$136 research and development tax credit refund from the State of Minnesota for the tax year ended December 31, 2012.
-The Company has not completed its Australian tax return for its Australian subsidiaries tax year ended June 30, 2014.
-As the Company cannot be reasonably assured of the amount or eligibility of the refundable research and development credit resulting from its Australian research and development activities, the Company has not reflected a benefit related to the research and development credit in its income tax provision for the year ended December 31, 2014.
-The Minnesota research and development credit is no longer refundable for tax years beyond 2012.
+The Company received \$135,000, \$265,000, and \$1.1 million fully refundable research and development tax credits in 2015, 2014 and 2013, respectively, related to qualified research and development expenditures of its Australian subsidiary for its tax years ended June 30, 2014, 2013, and 2012, respectively.
+The Company has not completed its Australian tax return for its Australian subsidiaries tax year ended June 30, 2015.
+As the Company cannot be reasonably assured of the amount or eligibility of the refundable research and development credit resulting from its Australian research and development activities, the Company has not reflected a benefit related to the research and development credit in its income tax provision for the year ended December 31, 2015.

 The Company provides for a valuation allowance when it is more likely than not that it will not realize a portion of the deferred tax assets.
 The Company has established a valuation allowance for U.S. and foreign deferred tax assets due to the uncertainty that enough taxable income will be generated in those taxing jurisdictions to utilize the assets.
 Therefore, the Company has not reflected any benefit of such deferred tax assets in the accompanying financial statements.
-For the years ended December 31, 2014 and 2013, the valuation allowance increased by \$5.1 million and \$5.8 million, respectively.
+For the years ended December 31, 2015 and 2014, the valuation allowance increased by \$7.5 million and \$5.1 million, respectively.

 The accounting guidance related to uncertain tax positions prescribes a recognition threshold and measurement attribute for recognition and measurement of a tax position taken or expected to be taken in a tax return.
-It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-The Company had no material uncertain tax positions as of December 31, 2014 or December 31, 2013.
+It also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+The Company had no material uncertain tax positions as of December 31, 2015, 2014 or 2013.

 The Company recognizes interest and penalties on unrecognized tax benefits as well as interest received from favorable tax settlements within income tax expense.
-During the years ended December 31, 2014 and 2013, the Company recorded no accrued interest or penalties related to uncertain tax positions.
+During the years ended December 31, 2015, 2014 and 2013, the Company recorded no accrued interest or penalties related to uncertain tax positions.